 Our choices, of course, don't exist in isolation.
-Our example to others can be far more powerful than our signal to the market.
-Almost no one chose to be vegetarian in isolation for abstract reasons – everyone who is making compassionate choices is doing so because of the example and/or advocacy of someone else.
+Our example to others can easily be far more powerful than our signal to the market.
+Very few people chose to be vegetarian in isolation simply for abstract reasons – just about everyone who is making compassionate choices today is doing so because of the example and/or advocacy of someone else.

-It is vitally important that we make sure we aren't just one person amongst millions – that we our doing our utmost to set the best, most attractive example possible, and providing the animals the most effective advocacy we can.
+The bottom line: it is vitally important that we make sure we aren't just one person amongst millions.
+Instead, our efforts should go towards doing our utmost to set the best, most attractive example possible, and providing the animals the most effective advocacy we can.
 As written here:

 If we believe that being vegan is important, being the most effective advocate for the animals must be seen as even more important!
 The impact of our individual veganism – several hundred animals over the course of a lifetime – pales in comparison to what we have the potential to accomplish with our example.
 For every person inspired to change their habits, the impact we have on the world multiplies!